Dark Crimes

-Dark Crimes (originally released in film festivals before 2018 as True Crimes) is a 2016 crime drama film directed by Alexandros Avranas and written by Jeremy Brock.
-The film was based on a 2008 article in The New Yorker by David Grann titled "True Crime: A Postmodern Murder Mystery", which was an inspiration for the first movie title.
-The film stars Jim Carrey in the lead role, Agata Kulesza, Charlotte Gainsbourg, Kati Outinen, Zbigniew Zamachowski, and Marton Csokas, and follows a detective who notices similarities between a cold case murder and a best-selling novel.
+Dark Crimes is a 2016 crime drama film directed by Alexandros Avranas and written by Jeremy Brock.
+The film was based on a 2008 article in The New Yorker by David Grann titled "True Crime: A Postmodern Murder Mystery", about convicted murderer Krystian Bala who supposedly wrote a fictionalized novel about a murder he committed.
+The film stars Jim Carrey as a detective who notices similarities between a cold case murder and a best-selling novel.
+The supporting cast includes Agata Kulesza, Charlotte Gainsbourg, Kati Outinen, Zbigniew Zamachowski, and Marton Csokas.

 Producer Brett Ratner had True Crimes in development since 2010.
-Principal photography began on 12 November 2015 in Kraków, Poland and ended on 13 December 2015.
-It held its premiere at the Warsaw Film Festival on 12 October 2016, and had a limited theatrical release in only a few countries, such as the United States, in 2018.
-The Lionsgate Films home entertainment division, Lionsgate Unlocked, released Dark Crimes on Blu-ray and DVD on 31 July 2018.
-On 21 May 2018, the company revealed a new trailer for the film to promote this home video release.

-Despite some praise for the cast, critics panned Dark Crimes for its pacing, overly downcast tone, and objectionable presentation of abused women.
+Principal photography began on 12 November 2015 in Kraków, Poland and ended a month later.
+It held its premiere at the Warsaw Film Festival on 12 October 2016 with the title True Crimes, and had a limited theatrical release in only a few countries, such as the United States, in 2018.
+Despite some praise for the cast, critics panned Dark Crimes for its pacing, overly downcast tone, and presentation of abused women.
 It is one of the worst-reviewed films of 2018, holding a 0% approval rating on Rotten Tomatoes.

+To date, it is Jim Carrey's most recent film outside of the Sonic the Hedgehog film series.